 Spark plugs wear out over time due to constant exposure to the high temperatures within the combustion chamber.
 They’re usually replaced after about 50,000 miles.
 The best way to determine whether a spark plug has worn out is to remove it from the cylinder and then physically examine it.

 If you’re wondering whether one of your spark plugs has gone bad, follow the steps in this tutorial: How To Check The Spark Plugs In Your Ford Engine

 Are OEM Spark Plugs Better Than Aftermarket Spark Plugs?

 Our answer to this question is yes.
-The spark plug is such an important part in ensuring the smooth operation of your engine that quality should be your highest priority when shopping for replacement plugs.
+The spark plug is such an important part of ensuring the smooth operation of your engine that quality should be your highest priority when shopping for replacement plugs.
 OEM spark plugs are clearly the higher-quality and more affordable option.
-This article explains why: 3 Reasons Why OEM Ford Spark Plugs are Better Than Aftermarket Spark Plugs
+This article explains why: 3 Reasons Why OEM Ford Spark Plugs Are Better Than Aftermarket Spark Plugs